non solo Saggi - tutti i libri della collana non solo Saggi, Johan & Levi - Johan & Levi Editore

 pages: 135 pages

-Lack of culture, financial resources and globalization are rapidly driving the languages of art into a cul-de-sac.
-The definitive decline of the avant-garde movements and the erosion of the intellectual power that had supported them, along with the image of art as a status symbol, have fostered the rise of a type of art collecting, which devoid of
+Lack of culture, finance, and globalization are rapidly driving the languages of art into a cul-de-sac.
+The definitive decline of the avant-garde movements and the erosion of the intellectual power that had supported them, along with the image of art as a status symbol, have fostered the rise of a type of art collecting which, devoid of sufficient

 Dark Side of the Boom - Controversie, intrighi, scandali nel mercato dell'arte